What is Emotional Validation? A Guide for Parents

 Emotional validation has become a buzzword in parenting discussions, but what does it actually mean, and why is it so important?
 For many of us, this concept is new—something we didn’t experience as children ourselves.

-In past generations, tantrums were often labeled as attention-seeking, and big emotions were categorized as bad behavior.
+In past generations, tantrums were often labeled as attention-seeking, and expressing big emotions was categorized as bad behavior.
 Today, thanks to research and growing insights, we have a deeper understanding of children’s emotional needs.
 Yet, even with this knowledge, validating your child’s feelings can feel challenging in the heat of the moment.

 If you’ve ever found yourself thinking, “How do I do this again?” or “I know I’m supposed to validate, but I can’t find the words,” you’re not alone.
 Let’s break down the what, why, and how of emotional validation to make it easier to apply in everyday parenting.